Tenjin25/NCPoliticalMap/README.md

 These categories help users quickly identify which areas are safe for each party, which are competitive, and where political realignment is occurring.
 ## Attribution
-This project was developed by Shamar (90%) with the assistance of GitHub Copilot, an AI-powered coding assistant by Microsoft (10%).
+This project was developed by Shamar Davis (90%) with the assistance of GitHub Copilot, an AI-powered coding assistant by Microsoft (10%).

 ## License
 MIT License